Drug information

 What is Dovato?

-Dovato is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults who meet certain requirements, as determined by a health care provider.
+Dovato is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and adolescents 12 years of age and older who weigh at least 55 lb (25 kg) and who meet certain requirements, as determined by a health care provider.

 Dovato is a complete HIV treatment regimen and should not be used with other HIV medicines.